ToyotaResearchInstitute/tristan/README.md

 # RAD Research Public Repo

-This repository contains the code for the papers published with the Risk Aware Driving (RAD) team at Toyota Research Institute (TRI).
+This repository contains the code for the papers published with the Risk Aware Driving (RAD) team at Toyota Research Institute (TRI), including, but not limited to:

 ## Overview